-Lack of accessibility to charging points may be in breach of equality laws according to new campaign, with the UK’s 2.5 million Blue Badge holders at risk of being forgotten in the switch to electric power
+Lack of accessibility to charging points may be in breach of equality laws according to new campaign, with the UK's Blue Badge holders at risk of being forgotten in the switch to EVs

 A new campaign is calling for the establishment of specific regulations regarding electric vehicle (EV) charge point accessibility, after research demonstrates the current infrastructure’s failure to do so.

 The ‘Equal Access for All’ campaign launched by DrivingElectric’s sister brand Auto Express, seeks to raise awareness of this issue, after its research revealed EV charging providers are failing to meet their accessibility obligations under the Equality Act – with the UK government also moving slowly to intervene.

 The campaign is calling for the urgent provision of accessible EV charge sites, and for the government to establish regulations on minimum numbers of accessible EV charging bays at any one location.
 It is also asking for charging point operators to ensure their units and locations meet Equality Act 2010 obligations.

 These calls have been backed by elite paralympic basketball player and electric-car owner Ade Adepitan (pictured below), who said the UK’s charging network as it stands is often “rubbish” and does not work for the disabled community.

 Adepitan, who has driven a Tesla Model S adapted with hand controls since 2016, and has covered almost 40,000 miles in his EV, said: “Is the infrastructure perfect?
 Far from it.
 Does it work for the disabled community?
 Absolutely not.”